stackpath/virtual-kubelet-stackpath/deployment/README.md

     - SP_STACK_ID=<another_stack_id>
 ```

+> **Note:** If you intend to utilize multiple Virtual Kubelets across various locations, it is advisable to establish an overlay for each location.
+You can leverage the `nameSuffix` parameter to generate unique name for Virtual Kubelet resources.
+This practice will prove invaluable in a future step when we need to reference a specific Virtual Kubelet node by name.

 - The resources section references the base resources that are inherited by this overlay, which includes a default Virtual Kubelet deployment configuration.
 - The namespace section specifies that the Virtual Kubelet deployment will be created in the sp-atl namespace.
 - The images section is used to define the version of the StackPath Virtual Kubelet image to be used.